-Teachers were then able to bring this information into their classrooms, sharing what they learned with their students.
-As part of the grant, NREP was able to bring more than 750 students out to their local beaches to investigate how these threats and other phenomena are affecting the ecosystem.
-Teachers and students used what they learned to take action towards reducing their carbon footprints.
-They did this by planting trees to restore riparian habitats in their watersheds, creating "No Idle Zones" at their schools, and implementing recycling and composting at home and at school.
-This project has really shown that working together, we can all make a difference!
-NISQUALLY RIVER EDUCATION PROJECT: BY THE NUMBERS IN 2019-2020 ACTIVITY NUMBER OF STUDENTS NUMBER OF VOLUNTEERS NUMBER HOURS PER TRIP TOTAL NUMBER STUDENT FIELD EXPERIENCE HOURS TOTAL VOLUNTEER HOURS OTHER METRICS Tree Plantings 709 139 2 1,418 278 McLane Chum Salmon Spawning Trips 266 8 1.5 399 12 Nearshore Trips 201 6 4.75 954.75 28.5 Water Quality Monitoring (October) 322 52 2.5 805 130 14 sites; 17 teachers Water Quality Monitoring (February) 302 30 2.5 755 75 10 sites; 9 teachers Salmon Carcass Tossing 168 18 2 336 36 Student GREEN Congress CANCELLED :( Eye on Nature CANCELLED :( GRAND TOTAL 4,667.75 559.5 $\hbox{$^{}$Unfortunately, all spring field trips were canceled due to safety concerns regarding the COVID-19 pandemic.}\\$ 14 YIL-ME-HU • WINTER 2021 • YIL-ME-15
+NREP awarded NOAA Bay Watershed Education and Training (B-WET) Grant The Nisqually River Education Project was recently able to tour local oyster farms in South Puget Sound. awarded a grant through the National Oceanic and Teachers were then able to bring this information into Atmospheric Association (NOAA) to promote Climate their classrooms, sharing what they learned with their Literacy, Action and Monitoring in South Sound.
+The goal of students.
+As part of the grant, NREP was able to bring this project, also known as CLAMSS, is to create an informed more than 750 students out to their local beaches to community of teachers through hands-on experiences to investigate how these threats and other phenomena are prepare for bringing their students out into our local fresh affecting the ecosystem.
+Teachers and students used what and marine waters.
+With this grant, NREP provide teachers they learned to take action towards reducing their carbon the opportunity to learn from local scientists and experts footprints.
+They did this by planting trees to restore riparian about threats to Puget Sound: eelgrass restoration as habitats in their watersheds, creating "No Idle Zones" at their schools, and implementing recycling and composting carbon sinks, kelp restoration as a solution to ocean acidification, hypoxia in Hood Canal, and wastewater at home and at school.
+This project has really shown that working together, we can all make a difference! facilities and nutrient loading in Budd Inlet.
+They were also NISQUALLY RIVER EDUCATION PROJECT: BY THE NUMBERS IN 2019-2020 ACTIVITY NUMBER OF STUDENTS NUMBER OF VOLUNTEERS NUMBER HOURS PER TRIP TOTAL NUMBER STUDENT FIELD EXPERIENCE HOURS TOTAL VOLUNTEER HOURS OTHER METRICS Tree Plantings 709 139 2 1,418 278 McLane Chum Salmon Spawning Trips 266 8 1.5 399 12 Nearshore Trips 201 6 4.75 954.75 28.5 Water Quality Monitoring (October) 322 52 2.5 805 130 14 sites; 17 teachers Water Quality Monitoring (February) 302 30 2.5 755 75 10 sites; 9 teachers Salmon Carcass Tossing 168 18 2 336 36 Student GREEN Congress CANCELLED :( Eye on Nature CANCELLED :( GRAND TOTAL 4,667.75 559.5 \\Unfortunately, all spring field trips were canceled due to safety concerns regarding the COVID-19 pandemic.
+Nisqually Indian Tribe

-620 Old Pacific Hwy SE Olympia WA 98513 STANDARD US POSTAGE PAID APEX MAILING SERVICES INC Photo by Christopher Ellings Salmon Recovery Program: Staffing Transitions
+Natural Resources Department 620 Old Pacific Hwy SE Olympia WA 98513 STANDARD US POSTAGE PAID APEX MAILING SERVICES INC Photo by Christopher Ellings Salmon Recovery Program: Staffing Transitions